-With assistance from MARC, the three jurisdictions seek to:
+With assistance from MARC, the five jurisdictions seek to continue their efforts to:

-- Cooperatively identify and explore innovative, high-capacity solutions, strategies and practices. - Develop initial organizing principles for definition, evaluation, and advancement of desired initiatives. - Advance solutions for proposal, including cooperative agreements and shared services, that streamline business functions and help deliver robust, high-quality citizen services. - Complete the Nationwide Cyber Security Review self-assessment on or before December 15, 2018; then discuss individual results and explore joint solutions to address identified deficiencies. - Work with the Government Training Institute (GTI) to assess training and safety programming needs and determine feasibility of a customized solution to serve all three communities. - Expand the reach and influence of new and developing technologies.
+- Cooperatively identify and explore innovative, high-capacity solutions, strategies and practices. - Develop initial organizing principles for definition, evaluation, and advancement of desired initiatives. - Advance solutions for proposal, including cooperative agreements and shared services, that streamline business functions and help deliver robust, high-quality citizen services. - Work with the Government Training Institute (GTI) to assess training and safety programming needs and determine feasibility of a customized solution to serve all five communities. - Expand the reach and influence of new and developing technologies.